tswow/tswow-wiki-0.13/Introduction/6_CustomTalents.md

 NECROMANCY.addTalent('tswow-introduction','silly-talent',0,0,[133,686,6603,1752])
 ```

-Rebuild the code using `bdf`, level up a necromancer to 15 and look at your talent tree.
+Rebuild the code using `build data`, level up a necromancer to 15 and look at your talent tree.
 You should see fire bolt as the talent icon.

 ![](fireball-talent.png)